 1. Super Nurses “save the day”… and also cover up process issues

-One goal of Lean thinking is to move towards continuous flow in a process.
+One goal of Lean thinking is to move toward continuous flow in a process.
 Perfect flow is rarely achieved, even with the best-designed processes in the world.
 Out-of-balance conditions such as excessive Work in Progress (WIP), defects, and other processes wastes indicate issues with process flow.

 On her days off, there was no hero to save the day and patients suffered.